 Select the button below to fill out the Volunteer Interest Form!

 Durham Museum Volunteers are an extraordinary group of individuals who take pride in our unique heritage and enjoy sharing their experiences with visitors from around the world.
 As a volunteer, you will have an opportunity to interact with a diverse array of visitors, as well as with other volunteers and staff who share similar interests and passions.

 Do you love history and want to share that passion with others?
 A Museum Docent might be the perfect fit for you.
 Docents are needed year-round for both student field trips and adult groups that want a unique, guided experience at our National Historic Landmark.
 Docents receive training through printed and digital materials as well as ample opportunities to shadow and train with current staff and docents.
-Our visiting groups are consistently reporting their assigned docent as the best part of their experience!
+Our visiting groups are consistently reporting their assigned docent is the best part of their experience!
 This role contributes to the mission of the museum by providing educational and engaging content to school groups, adults groups, and others.

 TRAIN CAR HOST

 “Last call…Union Pacific #1202 going west.”
-One of the most popular exhibits at The Durham is the train cars from the 1940s and 50s.
+One of the most popular displays at The Durham are the train cars from the 1940s and 50s.
 Train Car Hosts greet guests as they climb aboard the train cars to take a trip back in time.
 Whether you’ve worked on the railroad, or simply love trains, share your passion for travel from days gone by.
 This role contributes to the mission of the museum by providing educational and engaging content to our everyday visitors coming to see our most popular attraction.